Venice in April: Best Things to Do & Travel Tips

 Engage with local vendors, absorbing the lively atmosphere as they showcase the region’s culinary treasures.
 This experience not only provides a visual feast of vibrant colours but also allows you to taste and appreciate the authentic flavours of Venice.

-11. Explore the Peggy Guggenheim Collection in Dorsoduro
+11. Peggy Guggenheim Collection in Dorsoduro

 The Peggy Guggenheim Collection building entrance shown along the canal in Venice